rust-lang/book/src/ch17-00-async-await.md

 ### Parallelism and Concurrency

-In the previous chapter we treated parallelism and concurrency as mostly interchangeable.
+In the previous chapter, we treated parallelism and concurrency as mostly interchangeable.
 Now we need to distinguish between them more precisely, because the differences will show up as we start working.